Skip to content

 10: Ford’s Theatre

-Visiting Ford’s Theatre is one of the most infamous things to do in Washington, D.C.
-The building was originally designed as a Baptist Church in 1833.
+Visiting Ford’s Theatre is one of the most infamous things in Washington, D.C.
+The building was initially designed as a Baptist Church in 1833.
 The church was purchased in 1861 and renovated into a theatre.

 Ford’s Theatre is the site of Abraham Lincoln’s assassination near the end of the American Civil War.
 On 14 April 1865, Lincoln and his wife went to the theatre to see a production of Our American Cousin.
 In an attempt to help the Confederacy, actor John Wilkes Booth snuck into the presidential box and shot Lincoln before jumping onto the stage and escaping.